Gesh901/Aviation-Study/README.md

 ### 2. Dealing with missing and unknown data

-From the summary above, the dataframe is missing a lot of values in some of the columns.
+As has been observed, the modified dataframe `modified_aviation_df_2` is missing a lot of values in some of the columns.
 We will approach this section by dividing the columns based on whether they are:
 - Categorical
 - Numerical